 The MLC uses the term “unmatched royalties” to refer to royalties for musical works where The MLC has not yet matched the data for a particular sound recording use (reported by DSPs) to a musical work in The MLC’s musical works database.

-The MLC uses the term “unclaimed royalties” to refer to royalties that it has been able to match to a musical work in its musical works database, but for which less than 100% of the ownership shares for that matched musical work have been claimed by a Member of The MLC.
+The MLC uses the term “unclaimed royalties” to refer to royalties that it has been able to match to a musical work in its musical works database, but where less than 100% of the ownership shares for that matched musical work have been claimed by a Member of The MLC.
 For example, if only 80% of a matched musical work has been claimed, the remaining 20% is unclaimed, and The MLC refers to royalties associated with that unclaimed share as “unclaimed royalties.”

 Yes.
 Historical unmatched royalties are digital mechanical royalties related to uses of musical works by DSPs prior to January 1, 2021, which is the date the new blanket license went into effect.
 Some DSPs used an option given to them by the Music Modernization Act to transfer usage data and associated unpaid royalties to The MLC, so that we could attempt to match the data to works in our database and pay rightsholders.
 Click here to visit our dedicated Historical Unmatched Royalties page for more information.

 Unmatched or unclaimed royalties, from usage occurring on or after January 1, 2021, will be held for a minimum of 3 years so we can work to find and pay the rightful owner.
 Any interest accrued during that time will be passed along to the rightsholders.
+When The MLC does eventually exhaust its efforts to find and pay the rightful owner, The MLC will distribute the remaining unmatched or unclaimed royalties to music publishers and self-administered songwriters using a market share/activity-based formula.

 No, The MLC does not keep a portion of the mechanical royalties it collects to cover its operating costs.
 The operational costs of The MLC are paid for by DSPs through an administrative assessment set by the United States Copyright Royalty Board.
 The MLC distributes 100% of the mechanical royalties it collects.